omise/omise-android/docs/3d-secure-v2.md

 startActivityForResult(intent, AUTHORIZING_PAYMENT_REQUEST_CODE)
 ```

-After the cardholder completed the authorizing payment process,  the `onActivityResult()` function will be called, you can handle the authorizing payment result there.
+After the cardholder completes the payment authorization process, the `onActivityResult()` function will be called in which you can handle the payment authorization result.

 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {